vinnycentnguyen/Chatroom/README.md

 Upon creating our chatroom, we successfully implemented a way for users to send messages, join the chatroom using a custom name, display active users, timestamps, and room deletion once every user has left the chatroom.

-Unfortunately, we have not implemented multimedia chatting (photos, videos, etc) yet, but our chatroom holds the ability for multiple users to join and interact!
+Unfortunately, we have not implemented multimedia chatting (photos, videos, etc) **yet**, but our chatroom holds the ability for multiple users to join and interact!
 (Currently over the same wifi network)

 # Testing